 1 December 1992: Cup Match 4 of Arsenal’s Cup Double season.
 Arsenal beat Derby 2-1 in a replay of the 3rd round match in the League Cup.
 Wright and Campbell got the goals.

 1 December 2001: Ipswich 0 Arsenal 2 with goals from Ljungberg and Henry.
 League match 14 of the third Double season.
-Although part of three consecutive wins it was in fact just part of a run of three wins in nine.
+Although part of a run of three consecutive wins it was in fact just part of a run of three wins in nine.

-2 December 1899: Arsenal 2 New Brighton Tower 0 – one of the clubs created to fill a stadium.
+2 December 1899: Arsenal 2 New Brighton Tower 0 – NBT were one of the clubs created to fill a stadium – but never succeeded in doing so.
 They resigned from the league in 1901.

 2 December 1907: The Professional Footballers’ Association set up.
 The first football union was set up in 1898 but ran into difficulties.
 The PFA was then set up to replace it and became the longest surviving sports person’s union in the world.

 2 December 1922: Andrew Kennedy’s first game.
-He must be counted as one of Knighton’s better signings coming from 3rd Division South team Crystal Palace, but at the end of his first season for Arsenal winning two caps for Ireland.
+He must be counted as one of Knighton’s better signings coming from 3rd Division South team Crystal Palace, and at the end of his first season for Arsenal, winning two caps for Ireland.
+See also here

 2 December 1933: Arsenal 2 Liverpool 1 making it 8 wins and two draws in last 10.
 Hulme and Dunne scored